stephenquan/qt5-qml-sortlistmodel/README.md

 }
 ```

-When used with Qt.callLater, we can get interesting UI friendly sorting of large lists.
+When used with `Qt.callLater`, we can get interesting UI friendly resorting
-We can keep track of where the list was sorted, and apply sort from that point onwards.
+of large lists.
+We can keep track of where the list was sorted, and use
-This is useful for resetting the sort such as changing the compare function for different sort orders.
+`sortItems` to continue sorting records from that point onwards.

 ```qml
 SortListModel {